guismoreira/testWebdev/docs/index.md

-# Orion Users Client
+# Orion Talk Client

-Orion Users Client is a library to provide access to Orion User Service.
+Orion Talk Client is a library to provide access to Orion Talk Service.